-In addition to funding for Title VII and Title VIII, HRSA's Bureau of Health Workforce also supports the Teaching Health Center Graduate Medical Education (THCGME) and Children's Hospitals Graduate Medical Education (CHGME) program.
-We appreciate the mandatory appropriations provided under the Bipartisan Budget Act of 2018 for THCGME in FY 2018 and FY 2019 to support new and expanded primary medical residency programs in community-based ambulatory patient care settings.
+In addition to funding for Title VII and Title VIII, HRSA's Bureau of Health Workforce also supports the Teaching Health Center Graduate Medical Education (THCGME) and Children's Hospitals Graduate Medical Education (CHGME) programs.
+We appreciate the mandatory appropriations provided under the Bipartisan Budget Act of 2018 for THCs in FY 2018 and FY 2019 to support new and expanded primary medical residency programs in community-based ambulatory patient care settings.
+Further, we urge Congress to fund THCs in FY 2020 and beyond without cutting mandatory or discretionary support for other federal physician training programs.
 The CHGME program provides critical federal graduate medical education support for children's hospitals to prepare the future primary care and specialty care workforce for our nation's children.
-We strongly support full funding for the CHGME program at \$330 million in FY 2019.
+We support \$400 million for the CHGME program in FY 2020.